 Even before you get in the A35, you can tell it’s different to a regular A-Class thanks to bigger wheels, brakes, beefier bumpers and splitters – all inspired by the outrageous A45 S. The A35 is more subtle and unless you opt for the optional AMG exterior pack, you can have your A35 look pretty unassuming – it makes for a perfect Q-car.

-It’s a similar story inside, where the Mercedes AMG A35 gets a flashy flat-bottomed steering wheel and much more supportive seats than you’ll find in the standard A-Class.
-There’s also a super-slick dual-screen infotainment system that looks like it belongs on the set of a sci-fi blockbuster and boat-loads of soft plastic and posh brushed-metal trims.
+There’s nothing unassuming about the interior, though.
+The Mercedes-AMG A35 gets a flashy flat-bottomed steering wheel with metal shift paddles and beefy sport seats with more support than those in the regular A-Class.
+There’s also a super-slick dual-screen infotainment system that looks like it belongs on the set of a sci-fi blockbuster, and you get boat-loads of soft plastic and posh brushed-metal trims.

 The Mercedes AMG A35 is a seriously quick hot hatch with a fab interior, but put it in its sportiest setting and the incessant pops and bangs from the exhaust will get pretty annoying